-If you’ve ever fancied the notion of converting a large waste receptacle into an amenity-filled micro-home but find the idea lacks a solid academic component, allow me to introduce you to Professor Dumpster, an environmental science professor and dean at Huston-Tillotson University in Austin, Texas.
-(Not to be confused with this guy.)
+If you’ve ever fancied the notion of converting a large waste receptacle into an amenity-filled micro-home but find the idea lacks a solid academic component, allow me to introduce you to Professor Dumpster, an environmental science professor and dean at Huston-Tillotson University in Austin, Texas. (

 Influenced by the philosophies of Thoreau, Diogenes, and Dr. Seuss and taking fashion cues from both Bill Nye and Mrs. Frizzle from “The Magic School Bus," the good professor (real name: Dr. Jeff Wilson) is heading up a year-long experiment in sustainable living dubbed The Dumpster Project.
 And, yes, Wilson will be taking up residence in a 33-square-foot abode — 1 percent the size of the new American home in 2011 as the Dumpster Project website points out — fashioned out of an authentic used dumpster.
 Speaking to Co.Exist, Wilson lists off the necessities he packed for the big move: “A suitcase filled with dumpster-ready essentials, a Sun God totem from Kazakhstan, and a pair of lederhosen.”